 Regarding the issue of ownership, one would imagine that all central banks across the world are state owned institutions.
 However this is not always the case.
 Many central banks, especially the oldest ones, like the Bank of England, began as private sector companies; others started as public-sector agencies, like the Federal Reserve Board.
 The great majority are now state owned, though partial private ownership persists in a few cases.
-A research by the BIS in 2009 in a sample of 47 central banks, concluded that 77% were fully owned by the state or the public sector, 11% were majority or half owned by state or public sector, 4% were majority owned by the private sector and 1% had some other mixed ownership form.
+A research by the Bank of International Settlements (BIS) in 2009 in a sample of 47 central banks, concluded that 77% were fully owned by the state or the public sector, 11% were majority or half owned by state or public sector, 4% were majority owned by the private sector and 1% had some other mixed ownership form.
 As examples of central banks with private ownership, the BIS research mentions:

-• Belgium, South Africa and Turkey, where part or all of the shares of the central bank's capital are publicly listed and available for purchase by private individuals,

-- the US Federal Reserve System and the Swiss National Bank, which have a mixed public/private ownership structure that is specified by law, 2 - Belgium, Greece and Italy which have central banks partly or wholly owned by private sector shareholders.
+- Belgium, South Africa and Turkey, where part or all of the shares of the central bank's capital are publicly listed and available for purchase by private individuals, - the US Federal Reserve System and the Swiss National Bank, which have a mixed public/private ownership structure that is specified by law, - Belgium, Greece and Italy which have central banks partly or wholly owned by private sector shareholders.

-The development of the ownership structures of central banks is also recorder in the book by De Kock (1974).
-A recent research that focused on central banks with private shareholders is the one by Rossouw (2014) mentioning that on 2004 central banks with shareholders were to be found in Austria, Belgium, Greece, Italy, Japan, South Africa, Switzerland and Turkey, while the 12 Federal Reserve Banks in United States also have shareholders.
+The development of the ownership structures of central banks is also recorded in the book by De Kock (1974).
+More recently Rossouw (2014) noted that on 2004 central banks with shareholders were to be found in Austria, Belgium, Greece, Italy, Japan, South Africa, Switzerland and Turkey, while the 12 Federal Reserve Banks in United States also have shareholders.
 However the central bank of Austria was nationalised in 2010, leaving the remaining as central banks with private shareholders.